Tori Spelling, Dean McDermott Thinking About Baby No. 6, Despite Money Woes

 The two paid roughly half of the $400,000 before falling behind, resulting in them now owing an additional $17,000 in banking and overdraft fees.

 The recent court action paves the way for City National to make a claim on the couple’s dwindling assets.
-Rumors are swirling the cash-strapped couple could soon be forced to put the 4,000-plus square foot Woodland Hills, gated community home they purchased just before the New Year on the market.
+Rumors are swirling the cash-strapped couple could soon be forced to put on the market the 4,000-plus-square-foot Woodland Hills gated community home they purchased just before the New Year.

 In addition, McDermott was also recently ordered to appear in court to answer claims he is behind on child support payments to ex-wife Mary Jo Eustace.